-Soon after the start of the Fall and Spring semesters notices are sent out about the dates and costs of each workshop.
+Each semester we offer stimulating hands-on workshops across a range of interest areas.
+Soon after the start of the fall and spring semesters notices are sent out about the dates and costs of each workshop.
 Interested students are invited to sign up and pay their fees at that time.

 The Conservation workshop takes place at our Academic Center.
 Working alongside a conservator of antiquities, you will have the opportunity to gain an understanding of the conservator’s craft by reassembling ceramics and doing aesthetic repairs using plaster and colors.
 Part of the cost of the workshop is subsidized by CYA.

 The Marble workshop takes place at an atelier near the Academic Center.
 You will work on a design of your liking, guided and instructed by experienced marble carvers.
 Students pay a reduced fee that covers instruction, the cost of the marble and the use of the workshop’s tools and materials.
 An exhibition of student work takes place at the end of the semester.